 Deep benefits aren’t just about what’s in it for them.
 Deep benefits take the benefit to a deeper, emotional level that resonates in a very compelling way.

 A deep benefit doesn’t just convey what you’ll get out of something; it conveys why you need to have something.
 A minivan has rear, side airbags.
 Great.
 The benefit is that it will keep your passengers safe in the event of an accident.

 But let’s dig deeper.
 Who is it likely the passengers will be in the back of that minivan?
 Very likely, it’s the driver’s children.
 The children who that parent works so hard to protect and care for, but who, in the event of an accident, they’re utterly helpless to protect.

 The deep benefit in this scenario is that those side airbags protect your children when you’re helpless to.

 Wow.
 A big difference, right?
 The deep benefit gets right to the heart of the matter.
 That, in turn, takes your headlines to a deeper level.

 You need to start your project (and, really, any copy project) by getting a good handle on who your target audience is.
 After that you can start to drill into the deep benefit just by asking “Why?” or “Why is that important?” to the benefit question.

 That is, identify the benefit (side airbags protect passengers), and then start asking “Why is that important?”
 You’ll also find that other questions like, “Who?”
 “How?”
 “Where?” and “When?” can help you grasp scenarios as you dig it.
 But start with “Why?”

 It might take a little bit of time to drill down to your deep benefit; anything that’s worthwhile takes a little effort, right?
 And if you really want to move people’s hearts and minds, it’ll take some thinking.
+Take your headlines to the next level by drilling down some more.
 But will it be worth it?
 You bet—you may just end up writing the most powerful copy of your career.